Back to Logging guides

 Prerequisites

 Before you begin, ensure you have access to a system with a non-root user account with sudo privileges.
-And if you plan to follow along with later sections that involve Fluentd collecting logs from Docker containers, you should install Docker and Docker Compose on your system.
+You should install Docker and Docker Compose on your system.
 If you're not familiar with log shippers, you can explore their benefits by reading this article.

 With these prerequisites in place, create a root project directory using the following command: